GhostWasFound13/Installastions/README.md

 its time to test the code will be fixing alot of bug oh yeah i still have alot package are not import it lets just fix package.json

 beta testing [progress]

+variable somehow complete got pretty buggy i have to clean thay first too many bug

+ton of progress of music still not done
 <h6>installastions</h6>
 installastions is discord bot knows as old bot doge bot going scratch making it this will alot of work soon